- Create a New Set

 - Set Document

-If a document is converted to another type of element, the user will be given the option to either delete the existing document or retain it:
+When you convert a document to another type of element, you can either delete the existing document or retain it:

 After making the selection, the Replace Document dialog box appears to allow you to select a document: